Curzon Hall: Facilities

 The Botanical Garden of the university is located on the premises of Curzon Hall, and is used by students and faculty for teaching botany and for scientific studies with plants.

 Architecture

-One of the best examples of Dhaka's architecture, it is a happy blend of European and Mughal elements, particularly noticeable in the projecting facade in the north which has both horse-shoe and cusped arches.
+One of the best examples of Dhaka's architecture, it is a delightful blend of European and Mughal elements, particularly noticeable in the projecting façade in the north, which features both horseshoe and cusped arches.